-The final flaked stone artifact category from Excavation Block A/D is waste material, including flakes and shatter.
-The vast majority of the 1,734 flakes and shatter recovered from Excavation Block A/D is locally available material including Bayport chert, bedded Bayport chert, pebble cherts, and material that is either bedded Bayport or a pebble chert.
-Only 23 specimens don't appear to fall into the above chert types.
-Several of these are likely also locally derived materials including four flakes of unidentified chert, two limestone flakes, two quartzite flakes, two flakes of an unidentified coarse grained rock, and one possible slate flake.
+The final flaked stone artifact category from Excavation Block B is waste material, including flakes and shatter.
+Raw material identification is made difficult for this assemblage by the great variability represented and the relatively small sizes of the individual pieces.
+The identifications listed below should be considered tentative at best.
+The vast majority of the 1,043 flakes and shatter recovered from Excavation Block B is locally available material including Bayport chert, bedded Bayport chert, pebble cherts, and material that is either bedded Bayport or a pebble chert.
+Only 80 specimens don't appear to fall into the above chert types.
+Several of these are likely also locally derived materials including nine flakes of unidentified chert.
 These materials could all have been found in local glacial till deposits.
-The only probably non-local materials represented in the flake assemblage include six Wyandotte chert flakes, three additional possible Wyandotte chert flakes, two Kettle Point chert flakes, and one additional possible Kettle Point chert flake.
-The likely non-local component therefore comprises less than 1 % of the flake and shatter assemblage.
+The only probably non-local materials represented in the flake assemblage include 44 Wyandotte chert flakes, six additional possible Wyandotte chert flakes, one Upper Mercer chert flake, One Pipe Creek chert flakes.
+The likely non-local component therefore comprises less than 8 % of the flake and shatter assemblage.